lrei-coding/web-design_18-19/t1_assignment.md

 ## Website Requirements

-- Site needs to have multiple HTML pages, with links to the other pages on each page. [**Navbar**](https://github.com/lrei-coding/web-design_18-19/blob/master/Group-Challenges/navbar.md) optional
+- Site needs to have multiple HTML pages, with links to the other pages on each page.
 - Single CSS page that is used for all HTML pages
 - One **Html** page should be titled **about** and include 3 or more short paragraphs about the people who created the site and what the site is about.
 - See list below of requirements for **HTML** tags and **CSS** rule-sets.